Capleugh/monster_shop_solo/README.md

 ```

 ## Schema
-We used a PostgreSQL for out database.
+We used a PostgreSQL for our database.
 It was composed of 6 separate tables.
 ActiveRecord was used to join tables, calculate statistics and build collections of data.

 ```
   def self.top_five_items